neo4j/neo4j-python-driver/docs/source/api.rst

             :class:`Driver` has been created needs to have the appropriate permissions.

-            See also the Session config
+            See also the Session config :ref:`impersonated-user-ref`.
         :type impersonated_user: typing.Optional[str]
         :param result_transformer:
             A function that gets passed the :class:`neo4j.Result` object